Ethernet

 static domain_name_servers=8.8.8.8

-If you set static IP, you will need to manually specify a DNS server.
-To set the DNS server, edit /etc/resolv.conf
+If you've configured a static IP address, you'll also need to manually specify a DNS server.
+To do this, you can edit the /etc/resolv.conf file:

 nano /etc/resolv.conf